MicrosoftDocs/dataexplorer-docs/data-explorer/set-timeout-limits.md

    :::image type="content" source="media/set-timeouts/power-bi-advanced-editor.png" alt-text="Screenshot of the powerBI advanced query editor option in Power BI Desktop.":::

 1. In the pop-up window, set the timeout option in the fourth parameter of the `AzureDataExplorer.Contents` method.
 The following example shows how to set a timeout length of 59 minutes.
-For more information, see [configuring Azure Data Explorer connector options in an M Query](/power-query/connectors/azuredataexplorer#configuring-azure-data-explorer-connector-options-in-an-m-query).

     ```Power Query M
     let